Is the Government Facing a Shutdown? Latest Updates from Congress

 Image Credit: Getty Images

-Now, with significant disagreement over budget priorities, some Republican leaders, including former President Donald Trump, are advocating for a shutdown if their demands are not met, such as the inclusion of a GOP-led bill requiring proof of citizenship to vote in federal elections.
+Amid significant disagreements over budget priorities, some Republican leaders, including former President Donald Trump, are advocating for a shutdown unless their demands are met—such as including a GOP-led bill requiring proof of citizenship to vote in federal elections.

 Here’s everything you need to know about how close Congress is to a government shutdown, what it is, why it happens, and more.